mlflow/mlflow/docs/source/tracking.rst

 How Runs and Artifacts are Recorded
 ===================================
-As mentioned above, MLflow runs can be recorded to local files, to a SQLAlchemy compatible database, or remotely to a tracking server.
+As mentioned above, MLflow runs can be recorded to local files, to a SQLAlchemy-compatible database, or remotely to a tracking server.
 MLflow artifacts can be persisted to local files and a variety of remote file storage solutions.
 For storing runs and artifacts, MLflow uses two components for `storage <https://mlflow.org/docs/latest/tracking.html#storage>`_: backend store and artifact store.
 While the backend store persists
 MLflow entities (runs, parameters, metrics, tags, notes, metadata, etc), the artifact store persists artifacts (files, models, images, in-memory objects, or model summary, etc).